-Track A Internship individual orientation activities (up to 8 hours) preparatory training (up to 26 hours, from 2016 extended to 60 hours) internship (8 to 24 weeks) phase of "accompanied labor market insertion" first activities started on November 10, 2014 Track B Training and Internship targeted to youth aged 15-25 holding a secondary school degree and graduated no more than two years ago occupation-specific training courses (50 to 200 hours) internship (16 to 24 weeks). phase of "accompanied labor market insertion (from 2016)" first activities started on February 2, 2015 Track C Apprenticeship restricted to 15-25 year olds in possession of credentials corresponding to at least one year of vocational education apprenticeship (up to two years) in combination with vocational training (up to 460 hours) to achieve a vocational degree (qualifica or diploma professionale) first activities started on May 12, 2015 Track D Civilian Service targeted to youth aged 18-28 activities in the civilian service (3 to 12 months) first activities started on April 1, 2015
+Track A Internship individual orientation activities (up to 8 hours) preparatory training (up to 26 hours, from 2016 extended to 60 hours) internship (8 to 24 weeks) phase of "accompanied labor market insertion" first activities started on November 10, 2014 Track B Training and Internship targeted to youth aged 15-25 holding a secondary school degree and graduated no more than two years ago occupation-specific training courses (50 to 200 hours) internship (16 to 24 weeks) phase of "accompanied labor market insertion (from 2016)" first activities started on February 2, 2015 Track C Apprenticeship restricted to 15-25 year olds in possession of credentials corresponding to at least one year of vocational education apprenticeship (up to two years) in combination with vocational training (up to 460 hours) to achieve a vocational degree (qualifica or diploma professionale) first activities started on May 12, 2015 Track D Civilian Service targeted to youth aged 18-28 activities in the civilian service (3 to 12 months) first activities started on April 1, 2015

 In addition to these pillars of Youth Guarantee measures, another measure concerns the so-called bonus occupazionale, which represents a monetary incentive for enterprises to hire program participants.
-This bonus is currently not subject to the monitoring exercise provided in the report.
+This bonus is subject to discussion in this report's focus section.
+However, the newly emerged Track E will not be part of the monitoring report, as it is still within the activation phase.